Pirate FlagPirates and PrivateersPirate Flag

 Without realizing it, we acquire a host of information in a far more memorable way than had Jessop presented the data in a more traditional manner.
 Among the topics he incorporates into this book are building ships and growing the Navy, tactics and training, blockading, the moral makeup of the fleet, warships lost to fire and wrecking, combat, fraud and embezzlement by navy vendors and builders, the growth and increase of dockyard establishments, major battles, and single ships trying to capture each other, such as the great frigate contests or duels between smaller vessels, like Frolic and Wasp.

-How the war affected the people of the British Isles is also explored.
-Everything from fear of and preparation for a French invasion, the impact of the blockade to merchants and the economy, Orders in Council, privateers preying on shipping, to the attention folks paid to the heroes of the day.
+How the war affects the people of the British Isles is also explored.
+Everything from fear of and preparation for a French invasion, the impact of the blockade to merchants and the economy, Orders in Council, and privateers preying on shipping, to the attention folks pay to the heroes of the day.
+Even the slave trade is touched upon, mostly through the story of abolitionists’ outcries on its evils.
+This ultimately leads to the end of British participation in slavery and the stationing of their warships off the African coast to end these deprivations by other nations’ merchants.

 In addition to the eminently readable text and all it contains, a chronology of major events comes before the first chapter.
-A detailed bibliography, with a separate listing of journals and articles, is found before the hundreds of notes that carefully document where the book’s facts were found.
+A detailed bibliography, with a separate listing of journals and articles, is found before the hundreds of notes that carefully document where the book’s facts are found.
 A section of plates includes maps, battle diagrams, and pictures of ships and people mentioned in the book.

 This is truly one of the most enjoyable history books I ever remember reading!
 The way the gems of wisdom contained in each chapter are presented is refreshing.
 If you want to learn more about the naval side of the Napoleonic Wars, Great Britain’s Senior Service, or are just looking for an informative read, you will be hard-pressed to make a better selection.